-He shared that exploration works had been carried out on research vessel Gelendzhik, owned by the joint-stock company "Yuzhmorgeologiya" which is 110m in length and 5,600 tons in weight.
+He shared that exploration works was carried out on research vessel Gelendzhik, owned by the joint-stock company "Yuzhmorgeologiya" which is 110m in length and 5,600 tons in weight.
 Data from 17,200 bottom photos, placed on 44 photo transects, were used to determine background characteristics of megafauna inhabiting exploration clusters of the Govorov Seamount.
 In total, 2,900 animals belonging to 24 different taxa were recognized in these photos.
 The glass sponges and soft coral were the most abundant taxa.
 The megafauna community on the seamount includes animals with all feeding types - seston feeders, deposit feeders and carnivorous.
-According to the photo transect data investigation, the main factors influencing megafauna composition, density and distribution were depth, bottom deposit structure (sediment or hard substrate) and location on the seamount (a slope side).
+According to the photo transect data investigation, the main factors influencing megafauna composition, density and distribution were depth, bottom deposit structure